-The Supreme Court and the High Courts have been conferred with the power to designate (for the purpose of appointment of arbitrators), arbitral institutions which have been graded by the ACI, thereby attempting to highlight the practical significance of the ACI and its grading system.
+The Supreme Court and the High Courts have been conferred with the power to designate (for the purpose of appointment of arbitrators), arbitral institutions which would be graded by the ACI, thereby attempting to highlight the practical significance of the ACI and its grading system.

-33 India International Arbitration Centre Act, 2019 (Previously New Delhi international Arbitration Act, 2019 (NDIAC Act))
+33. New Delhi India International Arbitration Centre Act, 2019 (NDIAC Act)

-The NDIAC Act, 2019 came into force on the March 2, 2019, and provides for the establishment of the New Delhi International Arbitration Centre (NDIAC) to conduct arbitration, mediation, and conciliation proceedings.
-In 2022, The NDIAC Act was amended and renamed the IIAC Act, and the New Delhi International Arbitration Centre was renamed the India International Arbitration Centre.
+The NDIAC Act, 2019 came into force on the March 2, 2019, and provides for the establishment of the NDIAC to conduct arbitration, mediation, and conciliation proceedings.
+In 2022, the NDIAC Act was amended and renamed the IIAC Act, and the NDIAC was renamed the IIAC.

-The key objectives of the IIAC include, (i) promoting research, providing training and organizing conferences and seminars in alternative dispute resolution matters, (ii) providing facilities and administrative assistance for the conduct of arbitration, mediation and conciliation proceedings, and (iii) maintaining a panel of accredited arbitrators, mediators and conciliators.
+The key objectives of the IIAC include, (i) promoting research, providing training, and organizing conferences and seminars in alternative dispute resolution matters, (ii) providing facilities and administrative assistance for the conduct of arbitration, mediation and conciliation proceedings, and (iii) maintaining a panel of accredited arbitrators, mediators and conciliators.

-The key functions of the IIAC include, (i) facilitating conduct of arbitration and conciliation in a professional, timely and cost-effective manner, and (ii) promoting studies in the field of alternative dispute resolution.
+The key functions of the IIAC include: (i) facilitating conduct of arbitration and conciliation in a professional, timely and cost-effective manner, and (ii) promoting studies in the field of alternative dispute resolution.
 The IIAC will also establish a Chamber of Arbitration which will maintain a permanent panel of arbitrators.